DanBuchan/Party_button/manual.md

 ### Party Time Brightness

-1. Brightness - The global brightness that all lights should change to when the party button is pressed
+1. Brightness - The global brightness that all lights should change to when the party button is pressed.
+0-100

 Click "Updated" to save or update this value